BigPolarBear1/factorization_v3/README.md

-I just uploaded QSv3_030.py<br />
+I just uploaded QSv3_032.py<br />
-Use: python3 QSv3_030.py -keysize 50
+Use: python3 QSv3_032.py -keysize 50

-This is a very quick first rought draft.
-A lot needs to be done now.
-But it demonstrates smooth finding using lifting.
-However right now its just lifting a coefficient mod p and checking if its smooth, which is lazy and not at all what we really want to do.
-However, since this demonstrates how we can predict the exponent of the factor in the smooth candidate.... now we can really get started.
-Next we need to literally build smooths, no more bruteforce.
-Just query the hashmap, do some lifting mod p and be able to generate smooths without trial division of the smooth candidate.

-Since we can figure out the exponent and factors now... this can be done.

-I will update the paper too once the PoC is ready.
-I am very sleepy today, but I will start pushing updates regularly now.
-This will be much better then v2 when it's done.
+A work in progress.

+To do:

+-Fix lifting for powers of 2.
+-Get rid of trial division for smooth candidates... now that we can determine the exponent, this is redundant -Work out the details of a strategy to combine coefficients such that the factors outside the factor base shrink.
+This should be possible.
+I have a general idea in my head already on how to approach this now algorithmically.

+Once all that is done, it should blast past the performance of factorization_v2.
+Then I need to write the paper, and start porting to c++ and optimize everything (and in addition use thing such as block lanczos instead of gaussian elimination)

 Microsoft shouldn't have fired my manager.
 They will pay the price.
 I'm never stopping.
 I'll destroy the world if I must.